Frequently Asked Questions

 How do I select a graduate special education concentration?

 Special education concentrations are selected based on your area of interest and your current and/or future teaching goals.
-Available graduate special education concentrations are: behavior disorders and mild/moderate disabilities (special education endorsement).
+Available graduate special education concentrations are: behavior intervention specialist and special education endorsement.
+The Inclusion/Collaboration Specialist is available for students with a Special Education endorsement.
 You may also want to contact the department secretary at 402.554.2201 to schedule an appointment with a special education faculty member.

 I don't have a teaching certificate and want to teach special education, where do I start?